davidgutierrezrubio/jmathanim/manual/TransformingObjects.md

 PutAt
 =====

 This command puts the objects so that its specified anchor point is located at a given coordinates.
 The anchor point of a object can be one of the defined in the `Anchor` enum, that is:

--   `BY_CENTER` Center of the object
+-   `BY_CENTER` Center of the object.

 -   `LEFT, RIGHT, UPPER, LOWER` middle point of the left/right/upper/lower side of the bounding box of the object.

--   `UL, UR, DL, DR` Up-left, up-right, down-left and down-right corners of the bounding box
+-   `UL, UR, DL, DR` Up-left, up-right, down-left and down-right corners of the bounding box.

 Some examples illustrate better.
 If you execute this code in the `runSketch()` method:

 ``` java
 Point A = Point.at(.5, .5);